BiAPoL/microscope-gym/README.md

 pip install git+https://gitlab.mn.tu-dresden.de/bia-pol/microscope-gym.git
 ```

-if you want to run the notebooks from the documentation, it is recommended to install devbio-napari
+if you want to run the notebooks from the documentation, it is recommended to install devbio-napari into the same environment:

 ```bash
 conda install mamba